azure-ad-b2c/samples/policies/embedded-password-reset/readme.md

-# Sing-up and Sing-in with embedded password reset
+# Sign-up and Sign-in with embedded password reset

 By default when you create a sign-up or sign-in policy (with local accounts), you see a Forgot password? link on the first page of the experience.
 Clicking this link doesn't automatically trigger a password reset policy.
 Instead, the error code AADB2C90118 is returned to your app.
 Your app needs to handle this error code by invoking a specific password reset policy.